 With regards to these projects, it is worth highlighting this year's use of artificial intelligence technologies and artificial vision for the identification of occupational risks.
 This system is based on the use of cameras and it can identify and report risks to workers when the safety requirements are not being met.
-This development is being validated this year in a pilot at the Granadilla thermal power plant.
+This development is being validat-